RemiJorge/Messaging/sprint_3/README.md

 The server is able to handle multiple clients.

-We have improved the graphical interface of the client!
+You can now send and receive files to and from the server!

-Please enjoy the new features!
+We have improved the graphical interface of the client Please enjoy the new features!

 ## Compilation